skip to main content skip to search skip to footer skip to accessibility statement

 • Transgender identity

 A hate crime can have multiple motivating factors (strands).
-Race continues to be the largest motivating factor of hate crime in Southampton (60.1% in 2022/23), followed by sexual orientation and disability.
-The Home Office also found the majority of hate crimes across England and Wales to be racially motivated (70%).
-Additionally, the majority of respondents from the 2023 Southampton community safety survey who witnessed or experienced a hate crime, perceived race or ethnicity as the most common motivating factor (63%), followed by sexual orientation (39%).
+Race continues to be the most frequently recorded motivating factor of hate crime in Southampton (61.9% in 2023/24), with the Home Office also finding the majority of hate crimes across England and Wales to be racially motivated (70%).
+The second most frequent motivating factor in Southampton is sexual orientation (14.3%), followed by disability (11%).

 The main drivers for increases in hate crime in the last decade, are thought to be greater public confidence to report hate crime and improvements in police recording.
-Increases seen in Southampton over recent years could also reflect local reporting processes, where individuals reporting a crime are directly asked whether they think the crime is a hate crime or motivated by hate.
-However, hate crime is still known to be underreported, making it difficult to determine the true picture.
+Hate crime in Southampton has experienced a decline for the second consecutive year.

-The fall in hate crimes seen locally and nationally in the last year, coincides with the publication of interim guidance on the recording of non-crime hate incidents (NCHIs) by the College of Policing in 2022.
-This interim guidance instructed officers to consider whether genuine hostility occurred or if an incident could be considered to be free speech.
-Whilst this was aimed only at the recording of NCHIs, it is possible that the interim guidance may have led to greater scrutiny of what constitutes a hate crime.
+The fall in hate crimes seen nationally in the last two years have been linked with the publication of interim guidance on the recording of non-crime hate incidents (NCHIs) by the College of Policing in 2022, which was later updated in June 2023.
+This guidance, which followed interim guidance published in 2022, instructed officers to consider whether genuine hostility occurred or if an incident could be free speech.
+Whilst this was aimed only at the recording of NCHIs, it is possible that the guidance may have led to greater scrutiny of what constitutes a hate crime.
 Home Office counting rules for hate crime has not changed.
-Therefore, fewer hate crimes being recorded in 2022/23 may not reflect a genuine decline.
-A new statutory Code of Practice for NCHIs has been published since in June 2023.
+Therefore, fewer hate crimes being recorded over the last two years may not reflect a genuine decline.

 Hampshire and Isle of Wight Constabulary note that there are greater concentrations of hate crime in densely populated and deprived areas, with neighbour disputes and the night-time economy cited as common triggers.
-This is evidenced locally, with the highest rate of hate crimes recorded in Bargate ward, followed by Freemantle, Bevois and Shirley wards.
-All of which had significantly higher rates of hate crime compared to the Southampton city average.
+This continues to be evidenced locally, with the highest rate of hate crimes recorded in Bargate ward (8.6 hate crimes per 1k population), followed by Banister & Polygon (5.2 per 1k) and Freemantle (5.1 per 1k) wards.
+All of which had significantly higher rates of hate crime compared to the Southampton average (3.5 hate crimes per 1k population).

 Community Safety Dashboard